-Meningiomas usually start within the skull but can also start in the spine.
-Most people with a meningioma will have a tumor at only one site, but it is possible to have several tumors growing at the same time in different parts of the brain and spinal cord.
+Meningiomas usually start within your skull, but they can also start in your spine.
+Most people with a meningioma will have only 1 tumor in 1 place, but it’s possible to have many tumors growing at the same time in different parts of the brain and spinal cord.

-If someone has had radiation to their brain or spinal cord, they have a greater risk of developing a meningioma.Back to top
+People that have had radiation to their brain or spinal cord have a greater risk of developing a meningioma.
+Hormonal changes or your genetic (DNA) make up may also put you at a higher risk for developing a meningioma.Back to top

 Most meningiomas grow slowly and don’t cause any symptoms.

-If you do have symptoms, they are usually based on where the meningioma is located.
-These symptoms can include:
+If you do have symptoms, they can be different depending on where the tumor is located.
+Symptoms can include:

 - Memory loss

 - Seizures (changes in the brain’s electrical activity)

 Other things can also cause these symptoms.
 Call your doctor if you have any of these symptoms or if you have a change in these symptoms.Back to top